mjang/documentation-theme-jekyll/_docs/overview/glossary.md

 This is a single, isolated instance of a the admin features.
 It contains apps, users, devices and rules.

 #### App User
-A user of the apps created by the Team Member in the ForgeRock console
+A user of the apps created by the Team Member in the ForgeRock console.

 #### Resource Owner
 The entity that can grant access to a protected resource.
-Typically this is the end-user.
-(Oauth 2.0)

-#### Client / Application
+#### Application / Client
-An application requesting access to a protected resource on behalf of the Resource Owner (Oauth 2.0)
+A client application requesting access to a protected resource on the resource server on behalf of the Resource Owner.

 #### Resource Server
-The server hosting the protected resources.
-This is the API you want to access (Oauth 2.0)
+The server hosting the protected resources that you want to protect using OAuth2 protocol.
+It responds to requests from clients with access tokens.

 #### Authorization Server
-The server that authenticates the Resource Owner, and issues access tokens after getting proper authorization.
+The server that authenticates the Resource Owner, and issues access tokens to apps after getting proper authorization.
 (ForgeRock)

 #### Id Token
 This is a token in the form of a JWT that contains information about a user.
 The ID Token is represented as a JSON Web Token (JWT).